On this page7 sections

 - Strict clients (aligned with MCP spec 2025-06-18) parse the

 resource_metadataparameter from theWWW-Authenticateheader and fetch it verbatim.
 They hit the/mcp-suffixed URL and expect a 200.
 If the server did not serve this form, these clients would fail discovery entirely. - MCP Inspector (up to current versions) implements an extra-spec fallback: if the path-suffixed URL 404s, it retries the origin-only URL.
-This behavior is not required by RFC 9728 and must not be relied upon in new client implementations.
-We serve the origin-only form so the existing Inspector workflow keeps working.
+This behavior is not required by RFC 9728 and must not be relied upon in new client implementations. mcp-rune serves the origin-only form so the existing Inspector workflow keeps working.

 Diagnostic: the two log lines